Mark I. Vuletic

 We will start this class with a unit on consequentialism and deontology to motivate you to (i) think about your general moral intuitions and (ii) try to get some very tentative sense of how those intuitions might be formalized into a theory.
 In the remaining units, we will be dealing with applied issues that will bring your specific moral intuitions to bear.
 The reason why we start out with theory is because if we just launch straight into specific issues there is a danger that you will treat them piecemeal and then forget about each issue as you move onto the next: you will ask yourself, "What do I think about this specific issue?" without keeping track of how your intuitions about each issue mesh or fail to mesh with your intuitions about other issues.
 As you go through this course, I want you always to have an eye toward trying to develop a coherent whole from all of your moral intuitions, general and specific.
 If you find that the process is difficult, don't worry: you're doing philosophy, and that's rarely easy when one does justice to the questions.

-In natural language (the language we use in everyday life), words often have multiple meanings or vague meanings.
-Philosophers try to avoid this as much as possible, either by restricting the meanings of words artificially (but hopefully not too artificially) or by using additional terms or even subscripts to make distinctions.
-Sometimes the practice is, to be frank, no more than an ill-considered attempt to imitate the technicality of the natural sciences; at its best, however, the practice helps us to think and speak clearly by exposing important subtleties that are concealed by the comparative sloppiness of natural language.
+In natural language (the language we use in everyday life), words often have vague or ambiguous meanings.
+Philosophers try as much as possible to get rid of this in their arguments, either by restricting the meanings of words artificially (but hopefully not too artificially) or by using additional terms or even subscripts to make distinctions.
+Sometimes the practice is, frankly, just an ill-considered attempt to sound as technical as the natural and physical sciences; at its best, however, the practice helps us to think and speak clearly by exposing important subtleties that are concealed by the sloppiness of natural language.
 The way philosophers talk about the right and the good is an example of when a little bit of technicality is useful.
-The discussion on this slide does not, by any means, eliminate all of the ambiguity in our normal ethical terminology, but it does make some very good progress.
+The discussion on this slide does not eliminate all of the ambiguity in natural language about ethics, but it does make some very good progress.

 In ethics, it is standard to make a rigid distinction between the right and the good, and then to further specify two different senses of the good.